AdaCompNUS/despot/README.md

 ./tiger
 ```

-This command simulates DESPOT's policy for `N = 2` runs and reports the
+This command computes and simulates DESPOT's policy for `N = 2` runs and reports the
-performance for the tag problem specified in C++.
+performance for the tiger problem specified in C++.
 See [doc/Usage.txt](doc/Usage.txt) for more options.

 2.To run Tiger specified in [POMDPX format](http://bigbird.comp.nus.edu.sg/pmwiki/farm/appl/index.php?n=Main.PomdpXDocumentation.), compile and run: